Pythagorean Theorem Calculator

 1. Enter the values you know for two of the three sides (a, b, or c).

-2. Leave exactly one field blank — that is the side the calculator will solve for.
+2. Leave exactly one field blank.
+That is the side the calculator will solve for.

 3. Side c is always the hypotenuse (the longest side, opposite the right angle).
 Sides a and b are the two legs.